RealWagmi/wagmi-leverage/docs/LiquidityBorrowingManager.md

 function updateSettings(enum OwnerSettings.ITEM _item, uint256[] values) external nonpayable
 ```

-Updates the settings for a given item.
+This external function is used to update the settings for a particular item.
+The function requires two parameters: `_item`, which is the item to be updated, and `values`, which is an array of values containing the new settings.
+Only the owner of the contract has the permission to call this function.

 *Can only be called by the owner of the contract.*